Key Metrics to Review for Profitability

 Whatever the reason may be, having this information to review is an opportunity to make improvements in 2015.
 This is an area that can yield you additional profits without putting in longer hours, by simply tighten up or putting in place good receivable management practices.
 You are not in the business to extend credit and make loans.
 Set expectations with your clients’ early on regarding payment of invoices.
 You are a small business owner and cash flow is important.
 They should understand and respect your business needs.
 If they don’t, fire them.

-Do now: One thing you can quickly do is analysis past due accounts in excess of 1 year.
+One thing you can quickly do is analysis past due accounts in excess of 1 year.
 They have little chance of being collected.
 So don’t count on this money coming in.
 Write if off and move on.

 Reviewing this data for 2104 and then understanding these financial metrics for 2015 will assist you greatly with strategic business development initiatives–all of which are critical to remaining competitive and profitable as a solo and small firm attorney.